pskaarup/yet-another-node-webkit-seed/README.md

 [TOC]

 ----
+# TODO
+* bowerDependencyInclusion
+    * Move this into its own github repository as an npm module or find replacement
+    * Make sure this is windows compatible
+* Make sure gulpfile.js is windows compatible
+* Maybe use [yeoman.io](http://yeoman.io/) to write a generator
+* Setup testing part of skeleton
+    *  write an example test
+    *  Protractor - TODO Find plugin for chromium execution, or use phantomJS
+* VERY IMPORTANT: Figure out how to concat `coffee/**/*.coffee` with sourcemaps into a single file!

+    This is to allow for a file for each directive, filter, etc. This will make the code more readable

+    Alternatively in development node automatically include all scripts in `coffee/**` as separate script tags - we are doing this now.

+    DEAL BREAKER!: can't get sourcemaps to work so i have implemented it this way.

+    under development each `.coffee` file needs to be added to index.jade with `.js` replacing `.coffee` see skeleton app for details
+* Bower dependent vendor files should not be compiled to `.../static/vendor/vendor.js` but `.../static/vendor.js`

+* Create github wiki as the size of this readme is getting a bit too large

+* Add task for updating `app/package.json`

+* Switching to SASS, update installation instructions for this
+* Add installtion for compass

+* Update readme to reflect addition of jade mixins

 # Yet another node-webkit seed
 `yet-another-node-webkit-seed` is a skeleton for development of multiplayform Desktop Applications through the use of [node-webkit](https://github.com/rogerwang/node-webkit) as a `node` and `webkit` runtime environment for ECMAscript and html based applications